La Murrina Table or Floor Lamp

 Width: ∅ 38 cm / 14.96”

 Electricity: 1 bulb E27, 1 x 75 watt maximum.
 1 bulb E14 – 1 x 60 watt maximum, 110/220 volt.
 Any type of light bulb can be used, not a specific one preferred.
-This table lamp has a E14 lamp in the base and a E27 lamp in the lampshade.
+This table lamp has an E14 socket in the base and an E27 socket on top of the base.
 They work separate or together.
 It has a double switch (photo on the left).